Coronation Street: 1970s

 Several main cast members departed Coronation Street in the early 1970s.
 In 1970, Arthur Leslie, who played Jack Walker, the landlord of the Rovers Return Inn, died suddenly, and his character was written out shortly thereafter.
-Anne Reid left the series in 1971, with her character, Valerie Barlow, dying due to accidental electrocution from a faulty hairdryer.
+Anne Reid left the series in 1971, with her character, Valerie Barlow, dying owing to accidental electrocution from a faulty hairdryer.
 In 1973, Pat Phoenix, who played Elsie Tanner, departed, and Doris Speed (Annie Walker) took a two-month leave of absence.
 During this period, ITV's other flagship soap opera, Crossroads, experienced an increase in viewership, while Coronation Street saw a decline in ratings.

 The departure of these cast members in the early 1970s prompted the writing team to expand the roles of supporting characters and introduce new ones.
 Deirdre Hunt (Anne Kirkbride) was introduced in 1972 and became a regular character in 1973.
 Bet Lynch (Julie Goodyear), who had become a regular character in 1970, became increasingly prominent as the decade progressed.
 Rita Littlewood (Barbara Knox), who had made a single appearance in 1964, returned and joined the regular cast in 1972.
 Mavis Riley (Thelma Barlow) became a regular character in 1973.
 Ivy Tyldesley (Lynne Perrie, later renamed "Tilsley") was introduced as a recurring character in 1971.
 Longtime characters Gail Potter (Helen Worth), Blanche Hunt (initially played by Patricia Cutts and later by Maggie Jones), and Vera Duckworth (Liz Dawn) were introduced in 1974.

 Comic storylines, a hallmark of the series in the 1960s, had become less frequent in the early 1970s.
 They were revived under new producer Bill Podmore, who joined the programme in 1976 after previously working on Granada's comedy productions.